-1. The maximum sign area for a sign on a passenger rail pathways and platforms is 30 square feet.

-2. The maximum sign height for a sign on a passenger rail pathways and platforms is 5 feet, as measured from existing grade to the top of sign.

-- 3. A maximum of eight sign faces per passenger rail pathway and platform is permitted. - 4.
-All signs shall be oriented to make the sign content not readily visible from any public street.

-5. Passenger rail pathway and platform signs may be freestanding if anchored to passenger rail platform, or may be attached to a platform wall or fence.

-6. Passenger rail pathway and platform signs shall not be electronic signs and illumination is prohibited.
+- The maximum sign area for a sign on passenger rail pathways and platforms is 30 square feet. - 2.
+The maximum sign height for a sign on passenger rail pathways and platforms is 5 feet, as measured from existing grade to the top of sign. - 3.
+A maximum of eight sign faces per passenger rail pathway and platform are permitted. - All signs shall be oriented to make the sign content not readily visible from any public street. - 5.
+Passenger rail pathway and platform signs may be freestanding if anchored to passenger rail platform, or may be attached to a platform wall or fence. - Passenger rail pathway and platform signs shall not be electronic signs and illumination is prohibited.